How Much Does a Cowboy Steak Weigh?

 1. Why is a Cowboy Steak heavier than a standard ribeye?

-2. How much meat is edible in a Cowboy Steak?
+2. How much of a Cowboy Steak is edible meat?

 3. Can I find smaller Cowboy Steaks?